Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *d) Obtaining and/or playing as a team for a department or sub-department you are not a member of, with the exception of the Test Subject team.

-7) All Corporation Personnel are forbidden from colluding with any force hostile to the Nova Corporation.
+7) All Corporation Personnel are forbidden from colluding with any force hostile to the Nova Corporation, unless and if it is about your survival.

-Corporation Personnel ranking Classification-E are not allowed to leave and rejoin the Corporation in the middle of their punishment sentence.
+8) Corporation Personnel ranking Classification-E are not allowed to leave and rejoin the Corporation in the middle of their punishment sentence.
 Leaving in the middle of a C-E sentence would lead to an extension of the issued C-E sentence and a demotion to "Test Subject”.

-8) All Corporation Personnel are forbidden from encouraging others to break the clauses in the Articles of Services for any reason.
+9) All Corporation Personnel are forbidden from encouraging others to break the clauses in the Articles of Services for any reason.

 ## **Section 2: On-Site Behaviour**
 > Any clause within this section is to be followed on any and all official Nova Corporation sponsored sites.
 Current sites include the Nova Corporation Research Installment, designation 11.